wilkens-teaching/info3350-f23/README.md

 ### Final exam

 A **final exam** in the form of a take-home project is due during the finals period.
-More information will be posted as that time draws closer.
+More information is available in the `final_exam` directory.

 **Undergraduates** (enrolled in 3350) may elect to complete a project in lieu of the exam.
 If you take this route, you may work in a group of up to three students.
 The expected amount of work on the project will be scaled by the number of group members.
 Except in unusual circumstances, all group members will receive the same grade.